NYCPlanning/helper-datasets/README.md

 ##agencylookup.csv

-This table provides the standard agency names and abbrevations used by DCP's Capital Planning division.
+This table provides the standardized agency names, abbrevations, and codes used by DCP's Capital Planning division.

 ##bblcentroids.csv